IBM/cp4i-deployment-samples/EventEnabledInsurance/post-load-test-readme.md

 <br />

 # Checking data in the System Of Record database
-- To work with the database and check the data present, check [this section](https://github.com/IBM/cp4i-deployment-samples/blob/main/EventEnabledInsurance/readme.md#working-directly-with-the-system-of-record-database) in [Event Enabled Insurance Demo Readme](https://github.com/IBM/cp4i-deployment-samples/blob/main/EventEnabledInsurance/readme.md).
+- To work with the database and check the data present, check [this section](EventEnabledInsurance/readme.md#working-directly-with-the-system-of-record-database) in [Event Enabled Insurance Demo Readme](EventEnabledInsurance/readme.md).
 <br /><br />

-# Stopping the script
+# Stopping the test script
 - To stop the script at any point after starting, press `ctrl` + `c` before it finishes execution.